stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Click ``Partition`` button at the top toolbar.
 * Click continue with partition.
 * Add a new partition by clicking the ``[+]`` button under the circle.
-* Give it a name and desired size (minimum 50GB for Windows 10).
+* Give it a name and desired size (minimum 50GB required for Windows 10).
 * Set drive format to ``ExFat``.
 * Click ``Apply``.